NREL/rdtools/docs/sphinx/source/developer_notes.rst

 Installing RdTools source code
 ------------------------------

+To make changes to RdTools, run the test suite, or build the documentation locally, you'll need to have a local copy of the git repository.
 Installing RdTools using pip will install a condensed version that doesn't include the full source code.
-If you want to make changes to RdTools, you'll need to clone the RdTools source repository from Github with e.g.
+To get the full source code, you'll need to clone the RdTools source repository from Github with e.g.

 ::